warriv93/TranslateTheWord/README.md

 We use the API to get a random word in swedish and the translation of the word in english.
 We also get 3 other random words in english to be showen in the alternative list.

+As you can read in the pdf this was a project in a class at Malmö University Members was: Sofie Andersson, Qasim Ahmad, Simon Gullstrand and Gustav Frigren